 \subsection{Using multiple distractor images through a semantic constraint}

-Recall that the optimization procedure uses spatial cells from $f(I')$ to iteratively construct $f(I^*)$.
-Thus, the quality of the counterfactual is sensitive to the selected distractor image $I'$.
-Having to select regions from a single distractor image could limit the variety of discriminative parts to choose from due to factors such as object orientation, pose, scale, and occlusions.
-We address this limitation by leveraging multiple distractor images belonging to class $c'$.
-By expanding our search space in Eq.~\ref{eq: total_loss} this way, we show that we find highly discriminative regions that also semantically match, while requiring fewer edits.
+Recall, the method uses spatial cells from $f(I')$ to iteratively construct $f(I^*)$.
+Thus, the quality of the counterfactual is sensitive to the chosen distractor image $I'$.
+Having to select regions from a single distractor image can limit the variety of discriminative parts to choose from due to factors like pose, scale, and occlusions.
+We address this limitation by leveraging multiple distractor images from class $c'$.
+In this way, we expand our search space in Eq.~\ref{eq: total_loss}, allowing us to find highly discriminative regions that semantically match, while requiring fewer edits.

-However, leveraging ($n$) multiple distractor images effectively and efficiently is not straight-forward as it poses a significant computational overhead.
+However, leveraging ($n$) multiple distractor images efficiently is not straight-forward as it poses a significant computational overhead.
 This is because, in this new setup, for each edit we can pick any of $n \times hw$ cells from the $n$ distractor images.
-This makes the spatial cell matrix of the distractor images of shape $nhw\times d$, the matrix $P$ $hw \times nhw$, and $\mathbf{a} \in \mathbb{R}^{hw}$. $\mathcal{L}_c$ (Eq.~\ref{eq: class_loss}) with a single distractor image is already expensive to evaluate due to: (i) its quadratic dependence on $hw$ making the cell replacements memory intensive and, (ii) the relatively high cost of evaluating $g$, involving at least one fully-connected plus zero or more convolutional layers.
+This makes the spatial cell matrix of the distractor images of shape $nhw\times d$, the matrix $P$ $hw \times nhw$, and $\mathbf{a} \in \mathbb{R}^{hw}$. $\mathcal{L}_c$ (Eq.~\ref{eq: class_loss}) with a single distractor image is already expensive to evaluate due to: (i) its quadratic dependence on $hw$ making the cell edits memory intensive and, (ii) the relatively high cost of evaluating $g$, involving at least one fully-connected plus zero or more conv layers.
 This computation gets amplified by a factor $n$ with multiple distractor images.